szilard/GBM-adv-workshop-Bp19/README.md

 ## Advanced GBM Workshop - Budapest, Nov 2019

 This workshop aims to bring together experts in machine learning and in particular gradient boosting to discuss best practices for using GBM/GBDTs in business applications.
-Similar to http://datascience.la/xgboost-workshop-and-meetup-talk-with-tianqi-chen/
+Similar to http://datascience.la/xgboost-workshop-and-meetup-talk-with-tianqi-chen/ (Los Angeles, June 2016)

 The working language for this event and all related activities (such as this application) is English.